Contents

 Transform Your Ideas into Polyester Apparel with Merchize

-The stretchiness and versatility of polyester makes it an ideal fabric for fashion and apparel products sold online.
-Merchize is a leading Print On Demand and Fulfillment service that lets you create, customize and sell a wide variety of polyester-based clothes.
+The stretchiness and versatility of polyester make it an ideal fabric for fashion and apparel products sold online.
+Merchize is a leading Print On Demand and Fulfillment service that lets you create, customize, and sell a wide variety of polyester-based clothes.

 Ready to start your print-on-demand business?